mryap/Programming-for-Big-Data-Assignment/README.md

 - the data processing activities carried out
 - the presentation of the final analysis results along with any associated annotations and supplementary information

-# What is included here
-The Python code that process the World Development Indicators data from The World Bank.
-The analysis of the data in Word Doc is not hosted here.

 # Hans Rosling’s Gapminder data

 Using RStudio to process Hans Rosling’s Gapminder data with six variables that span from 1952 to 2007